Kate McKinnon Will Star In The Elizabeth Holmes Hulu Series ‘The Dropout’

 Kate McKinnon is following fellow SNL cast member Aidy Bryant who stars in the Hulu comedy series, Shrill in their first television projects outside of NBC.

-Deadline says that The Dropout will be in a miniseries format, and is expected to be between six and ten episodes.
+Deadline reports that The Dropout will be in a miniseries format, and is expected to be between six and 10 episodes.

 EXCLUSIVE: @hulu orders #TheDropout limited series starring Kate McKinnon as Elizabeth Holmes https://t.co/ck0nLzPXgd